NDaruwalla/employee-tracker/README.md

   * [npm chalk](https://www.npmjs.com/package/chalk) used to style text color and background in console
   * [npm figlet](https://www.npmjs.com/package/figlet) used to turn a string of text into ASCII Art
   * [npm nodmon](https://www.npmjs.com/package/nodemon) automatically restarts the node application when file changes in the directory are detected
-  * [npm validator](https://www.npmjs.com/package/validator) is a library of string validators and sanitizers

   ## Use
   Use this application for non-developers to view and interact with employee information stored in databases.